This was a fun post to write. By combining the experiences of Tracey and myself we were able to build a 10-day road trip circumnavigating Nova Scotia.

 Days 6 & 7: Shubenacadie to Inverness – 3½ Hours

-The drives are getting a bit longer now so we're suggesting that you spend two nights in the next two location.
+The drives are getting a bit longer now so we're suggesting that you spend two nights in the next two locations.

-Day 6 of your road trip circumnavigating Nova Scotia solo takes you off the mainland and onto Cape Breton Island, a destination I have loved and visited many times since I was a teenager.
+Day 6 of your solo Nova Scotia road trip takes you off the mainland and onto Cape Breton Island, a destination I have loved and visited many times since I was a teenager.
 I suggest that your specific destination be the Glenora Inn and Distillery.

 Things to do in the area include: